Private Network Overview

 Ordering information

-You can order Private Network for dedicated servers via the website (while ordering new servers), our Sales department, and from the Leaseweb Customer Portal (for existing servers).
+You can order Private Network for Dedicated Servers via the website (while ordering new servers), our Sales department, and from the Leaseweb Customer Portal (for existing servers).

-In this article, there are instructions how to order Private Network for your dedicated servers and how to manage Private Network in the Customer Portal.
+In this article, there are instructions how to order Private Network for your Dedicated Servers and how to manage Private Network in the Customer Portal.

 Tech specs Dedicated Servers (Shared racks):